pacharanero/2025-lets-talk-digital-clinical-safety/markdown.md

 ---

-## Clinical Safety 'Theatre'

-### I would argue that current practice, while compliant with the legal requirements, is not really contributing to patient safety as much as it could be, and thus could be considered clinical safety 'theatre'

----

-### Daylight is the Best Disinfectant
+## Daylight is the Best Disinfectant

 #### When documentation is public, everyone can see it - which means there's no 'hiding' an inconvenient hazard <!-- .element: class="fragment" -->
 #### Important hazards identified by one org can be seen and mitigated by others <!-- .element: class="fragment" -->